 Ireland is a small country, but it boasts a rich history, varied landscapes and unique culture throughout.
 To get a feel for the country as a whole you would need quite a bit of time to experience it all.
 Don’t make the mistake many visitors do by trying to do it all in a short amount of time.
 Instead, choose one or two regions of the country to explore and come back to do more another time.

 Given the size of Ireland, it can be shocking for people to realize how long it takes to get to places on the island.
 For example, from Dublin to Killarney it is only 300 km (150 miles).
 Google maps says it will take about 3.5 hours, but driving like a local (fast!) it still takes me closer to 4.5 hrs!
 The roads in Ireland are often small country roads which can have long delays since they are often only 1 lane each way.
 Don’t rush things.
 Take your time.
+If you are on a strict time schedule but want to see a lot, consider taking group tours or create a personalized vacation package to maximize your time.

 Dublin and the Ancient East

 If you love history, architecture and culture, then make sure to put Dublin and the Ancient East on your itinerary when planning a trip to Ireland.
 Within Dublin there is much to do from literary tours to visiting Trinity College, the Irish History Museum.
 There are also amazing restaurants, theater and plenty of shopping on Grafton Street.
 If you are with children, there is a ton to do in Dublin from making chocolate to learning more about vikings and the history of Dublin.
+Dublin is one of the best places to start and often end your trip as the flight connections are more frequent than other places on the island.

 The Ancient East is encompasses much of the eastern seaboard from a bit north of Dublin all the way down to Waterford.
 You can spend your entire trip exploring this fascinating area, getting your outdoor fix in Wicklow, discovering Viking history in Wexford or go medieval in family friendly Kilkenny.
+Or you can spend your time exploring all the fantastic restaurants in the region!

 Our family loves this area and spends a wonderful family weekend retreat at the lovely Kelly’s Resort almost yearly.